mokkinghang/animeunity_scraper/README.md

 ```
 python scrape_animeunity.py
 ```
 After about a minute, the scraping will be finished and you will have a csv file containing the information of all animes available on the site.
+The code should be easily generalizable to all sites that show further search results by scrolling.

 An automatic anime downloader should be easy to write, since the download link is directly available for all episodes.
 I may do it later.